sudara/alonetone/app/views/pages/_why_i_built_alonetone.md

 Is there a benefit to segregating formal releases from demos?
 Are there two different needs, one to share "this is what i'm working on" and another to say "here is what represents me, my final product"?

-It differs on an artist by artist basis.
-Personally, I want to present my albums without too much social context.
+It differs artist to artist.
+Personally, I want to present my Releases (with a capital R) without too much social context.
 The last thing I want is to share an album with someone I care about and have them be distracted by some argument in the comments or have trouble figuring out which tracks are mine vs. "promoted".

 One thing is clear: Releases should stand on their own and be free from too much clutter, especially to guest listeners.
 There should be a way to get back to more from the same artist, but that's about it.